Alpine Medicine Course

 Alpine Medicine Course, in the Chamonix Valley, offers medical professionals an unparalleled opportunity to gain valuable knowledge and skills in the field of alpine medicine, while experiencing the breathtaking scenery and unique challenges of the French Alps during the summer season.

-Participants will learn about altitude medicine, crevasse rescue, avalanche rescue, wilderness first aid, and other alpine medical issues in a range of simulated scenarios.
+Participants will learn about altitude medicine, crevasse rescue, avalanche awareness, wilderness first aid, and other alpine medical issues in a range of simulated scenarios.
 Join us for an unforgettable learning experience in one of the most stunning locations in the world.

 Sign-up now for just a £500 deposit.